 The top 10 most common special circumstances include:

-10. End of child support, Social Security benefits for a child or alimony payments
+- End of child support, Social Security benefits for a child, or alimony payments

-As part of the changes to the Free Application for Federal Student Aid (FAFSA) that take effect for the 2024-2025 school year, special circumstances will also include unusual business, investment and real estate losses, as well as severe disability of the student, parent or spouse.
+As part of the Free Application for Federal Student Aid (FAFSA) changes that took effect for the 2024-2025 school year, special circumstances will include unusual business, investment, and real estate losses and severe disability of the student, parent, or spouse.

 What is a Dependency Override?